 Working With Me

-I offer coaching sessions on Zoom.
+I offer coaching sessions by phone and Zoom.
 As a guiding framework, our conversation will help you explore where you are now, where you want to be, and what might be getting in the way.
 Then together we’ll make a plan that helps you on your journey.

 I can support you in the following areas, among others: